LB45000/MovieCatalog/README.md

 - **Viewing Movies:** Simply open the index.html file in a web browser to see the movie listings.
 - **Searching for Movies:** Enter a search term in the search bar to dynamically filter the movie listings.
-- **Filtering by Genre:** Select a genre from the "All Genres" dropdown to filter the listings.
+- **Filtering by Genre:** Select a genre from the All Genres dropdown to filter the listings.
-- **Sorting Movies:** Select "Alphabetical order" from the "Sort by" dropdown to sort the movie listings.
+- **Sorting Movies:** Select Alphabetical order from the "Sort by" dropdown to sort the movie listings.
-- **Adding New Movies:** Fill out the form with the movie's title, summary, poster URL, and genre, then click "Add Movie" to include it in the catalog.
+- **Adding New Movies:** Fill out the form with the movie's title, summary, poster URL, and genre, then click Add Movie to include it in the catalog.
-- **Removing Movies:** Click the "Remove" button on a movie card to delete it from the listing.
+- **Removing Movies:** Click the Remove button on a movie card to delete it from the listing.

 ## Technologies Used